-Sientra, Inc. ("Sientra", the "Company," "we," "our" or "us") is a medical aesthetics company uniquely focused on becoming the leader of transformative treatments and technologies focused on progressing the art of plastic surgery.
-We were founded to provide greater choices to board certified plastic surgeons and patients in need of medical aesthetics products.
+Sientra, Inc. ("Sientra", the "Company," "we," "our" or "us") is a medical aesthetics company focused on empowering people to change their lives through increased self-confidence and self-respect We were founded to provide greater choices to board certified plastic surgeons and patients in need of medical aesthetics products.
 We have developed a broad portfolio of products with technologically differentiated characteristics, supported by independent laboratory testing and strong clinical trial outcomes.
 We sell our breast implants and fat transfer system in the U.S. for augmentation procedures exclusively to board certified and board admissible plastic surgeons and tailor our customer service offerings to their specific needs, which we believe helps secure their loyalty and confidence.
-We sell our breast implants, breast tissue expanders, and fat transfer system for reconstruction procedures predominantly to hospitals and surgery centers, and our BIOCORNEUM scar management products to plastic surgeons, dermatologists and other specialties.
-We expanded outside of the United States, first in Japan following approval by the Japanese Pharmaceuticals and Medical Devices Agency, or "PDMA", in 2020, and subsequently, in the Kingdom of Saudi Arabia, or "KSA" following approval by the KSA Food and Drug Administrative in 2021, in Canada following Health Canada approval in 2022, and the United Arab Emirates, or "UAE", following approval by the UAE Ministry of Health and Prevention in 2022.
+We sell our breast implants, breast tissue expanders, fat transfer system, and the SimpliDerm human acellular dermal matrix (or ADM) for reconstruction procedures predominantly to hospitals and surgery centers, and our BIOCORNEUM scar management products to plastic surgeons, dermatologists and other specialties.
+Additionally, through a non-exclusive rights agreement in the United States, we market, sell and distribute SimpliDerm for select use in reconstruction surgery.
+We expanded outside of the United States, first in Japan following approval by the Japanese Pharmaceuticals and Medical Devices Agency, or "PDMA", in 2020, and subsequently, in the Kingdom of Saudi Arabia, or "KSA" following approval by the KSA Food and Drug Administrative in 2022, in Canada following Health Canada approval in 2022, and the United Arab Emirates, or "UAE", following approval by the UAE Ministry of Health and Prevention in 2022.

-Following the sale of the miraDry business, we have one operating segment in continuing operations named Plastic Surgery, formerly known as Breast Products.
-Our Plastic Surgery segment focuses on sales of our breast implants, tissue expanders, fat transfer, and scar management.
+We have one operating segment in continuing operations named Plastic Surgery, formerly known as Breast Products.
+Our Plastic Surgery segment focuses on sales of our breast implants, tissue expanders, fat transfer, ADM, and scar management.
 Additionally, we leverage distributor relationships to sell our breast implants outside of the U.S.